actinia-org/actinia-core/docs/docs/tutorial_process_chain.md

 read only access to all raster maps of the persistent database location that is used as computational environment.

-A process chain is a list of GRASS GIS modules[^1] that will executed in serial, based on the order of the list.
-GRASS GIS modules are specified as process definitions[^2] that includes the name of the command, the inputs[^3] and outputs[^4], including import and export definitions as well as the module flags.
+A process chain is a list of GRASS GIS modules[^1] that will be executed in serial, based on the order of the list.
+GRASS GIS modules are specified as process definitions[^2] that include the name of the command, the inputs[^3] and outputs[^4], including import and export definitions as well as the module flags.

 The following example defines a single process that runs the GRASS GIS module *r.slope.aspect*[^5] to compute the *slope* for the raster map layer *elev\_ned\_30m* that is located in the mapset[^6] *PERMANENT*.
 The output of the module is named